josephluck/resourceful/README.md

 - `response`

-A function allowing transformation of integration's response, before it is written to cache and returned by the resource.
+A function allowing transformation of an integration's response, before it is written to cache and returned by the resource.

 - `entry`

-A function allowing transformation of a returned entry, after it has been cached, but before it is returned by the resource.
+A function allowing transformation of an entry, after it has been cached, but before it is returned by the resource.

 - `error`

-A function allowing transformation of an arbitrary response (e.g. JSON over an API), into an array of one or more errors.
+A function allowing transformation of an integration's error response (e.g. an API's `500` status), into an array or one or more errors to be passed back to the consumer.

-## Custom Data Models

 ---
 *&copy; 2017 Patrick Kunka / KunkaLabs Ltd*